prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 ```

-* The Rubicon Project adapter does not make concurrent banner and video requests.
-Instead, the adapter will send a video request if bids[].params.video is supplied, else a banner request will be made.
+* The Rubicon Project adapter does not make concurrent banner, video or native requests.
+Instead, the adapter will send a video request if bids[].params.video is supplied, a banner request will be made if imp[].banner object exist, else a native request will be made.

 ### Setting up the Prebid Server Adapter